jroettenbacher/phd_base/README.md

 These are functions in relation with the SMART instrument.
 "_" denotes internal functions which are called inside other functions.
 There is also a lookup dictionary to look up which spectrometer belongs to which inlet, which inlet is measuring up or downward irradiance and which filename part belongs to which channel.
+Another dictionary relates each measurement with the date of the transfer calibration for that measurement.
 The functions are explained in their docstring and they can be tested using the main frame.
 You can:

 * read in raw and processed SMART data